-Cybersecurity Capability Maturity Models — Exemplars and Design Lessons
+Cybersecurity CMM Exemplars and Design Lessons

 What a CMM is for

 A capability maturity model lets an organization (or auditor) answer one question: “How good are we at this, on a scale that means something to peers?”
-Three properties are non-negotiable for a CMM to be useful.
+Three properties are required for a CMM to be useful.

 - Discrete levels that an organization can plausibly achieve, evidence, and audit.